USEPA/WNTR/documentation/resilience.rst

 					The method :doc:`critical_ratio_defrag</apidoc/wntr.network.WntrMultiDiGraph>` can be used to compute the critical ratio of defragmentation of the network.
 =====================================  ================================================================================================================================================

+..
+	Node-pair reliability: Node-pair reliability (NPR) is the probability that any two nodes are connected in a network.
+NPR is computed using ...
+	Connectivity will change at each time step, depending on the flow direction.
+	The method :doc:`weight_graph</apidoc/wntr.network.WntrMultiDiGraph>` method
+	can be used to weight the graph by a specified attribute.

 Information on additional topographic metrics supported by NetworkX can be found at https://networkx.github.io/.

 Hydraulic metrics
 ---------------------

-Hydraulic metrics are based upon spatially and temporally variable flows and/or pressure; calculation of these metrics require simulation of WDS hydraulics that reflect how the system operates under normal or abnormal conditions.
+Hydraulic metrics are based upon variable flows and/or pressure; calculation of these metrics require simulation of network hydraulics that reflect how the system operates under normal or abnormal conditions.
-The example **hydraulic_metrics.py** demonstrates these methods.

 =====================================  ================================================================================================================================================
 Metric                                 Description
 =====================================  ================================================================================================================================================
+Pressure				To determine the number of node-time pairs above or below a specified pressure treshold,
-Pressure				Use the :doc:`query</apidoc/wntr.metrics.query>` method on results.node['pressure'].
-Fire conditions bounds can be used.
+					use the :doc:`query</apidoc/wntr.metrics.query>` method on results.node['pressure'].

 Todini index 				The Todini index [Todini2000]_ is related to the capability of a system to overcome
 					failures while still meeting demands and pressures at the nodes.
 The